fspacesh/Obsidian_Add_Watermark/README_EN.md

 - Processing large images may consume significant system resources, please be patient
 - If you encounter issues during use, try restarting Obsidian or contact the plugin developer

+## Contributing

+Contributions are welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes
+4. Commit your changes with a clear message
+5. Push to your branch
+6. Create a pull request

+Please ensure your code follows the existing style and includes appropriate tests.

 ## License

 This plugin is open-sourced under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Changelog